mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Start QT wallet, it should start as a cold node

 Wait until the node finish syncing.
-It shoudl be fast, only new blocks needs to be downloaded.
+It should be fast, only new blocks needs to be downloaded.

 Press 'Publish Transaction' button<br>
 Select mwctx file that was stored before<br>